Structure and generation of crossing-critical graphs: Preliminaries

-\begin{proof} We prove the claim by induction on $d$.
-For $d=1$, it suffices to set $k_0=1$ and $n_0=f(1)$.
-Suppose that $d\ge 2$ and the claim holds for $d-1$, with $k'_0$ and $n'_0$ playing the role of $k_0$ and $n_0$.
-Let $k_0=\max(k'_0,n'_0)$ and $n_0=n'_0f(n'_0)$.
-If the subtree rooted at some child of the root has at least $n'_0$ leaves, then the claim follows by the induction hypothesis applied to this subtree.
+Let $T$ be rooted tree of depth at most $d$ with at least $n_0$ leaves.
+If the subtree of $T$ rooted at a child of the root has at least $n'_0$ leaves, then the claim follows by the induction hypothesis applied to this subtree.
 Otherwise, the root has at least $n_0/n'_0\ge f(n'_0)$ children, and the subtree rooted in each of them has at most $n'_0$ leaves.
 Hence, we can let $v$ be the root and $k=n'_0$. \end{proof}

+For our application, we only need the following corollary obtained by combining Theorem~\ref{thm-facttree} and Lemma~\ref{lemma-bigvert}.

-Combining Lemmas~\ref{lemma-facttree} and \ref{lemma-bigvert}, we obtain the following. \begin{corollary} Let $a$ be a non-negative integer and let $f:\mathbf{N}\to\mathbf{N}$ be an arbitrary non-decreasing function.
-There exist integers $k_0$ and $n_0$ such that if $A$ is a semigroup of order at most $a$ and $s$ is a string of elements of $A$ of length at least $n_0$, then $s$ is a concatenation of strings $s_0$, $s_1$, \ldots, $s_m$, $s_{m+1}$ for some integer $m$, such that \begin{itemize} \item for some $k\le k_0$ with $f(k)\le m$, the strings $s_1$, \ldots, $s_m$ have length at most $k$ and \item the product of elements of $A$ in each of the strings $s_1$, \ldots, $s_m$ is the same idempotent element of $A$. \end{itemize} \end{corollary}
+\begin{corollary} Let $\alpha$ be a positive integer and let $f:\mathbb{N}\to\mathbb{N}$ be an arbitrary non-decreasing function.
+There exist integers $k_0$ and $n_0$ such that if $(A,\circ)$ is a finite semigroup of size at most $\alpha$ and $s$ is a string of elements of $A$ of length at least $n_0$, then $s$ is the concatenation of strings $s_0,s_1,\ldots, s_m,s_{m+1}$ for some integer $m$, such that \begin{itemize} \item there exists a positive integer $k\le k_0$ such that $m\ge f(k)$ and the strings $s_1$, \ldots, $s_m$ have length at least one but at most $k$, and \item the product of the elements of $A$ in each of the strings $s_1$, \ldots, $s_m$ is the same idempotent element of $A$. \end{itemize} \end{corollary}

-We further need to formally define what we mean by a ``topological behavior'' of bags and subpaths of a path decomposition of our~$G$.
-This will be achieved by the following term of a $q$-type.

-In this context we consider multigraphs (i.e., with parallel edges and loops allowed -- each loop contributes $2$ to degree of the incident vertex, and not necessarily connected) with some of its vertices labelled by distinct unique labels.
-A plane multigraph $G$ is \emph{irreducible} if $G$ has no faces of size $1$ or~$2$, and every unlabelled vertex of degree at most $2$ is an isolated vertex incident with one loop (this loop, hence, cannot bound a $1$-face).

-Two plane multigraphs $G_1$ and $G_2$ with some of the vertices labelled are \emph{homeomorphic} if there exists a homeomorphism $\varphi$ of the plane mapping $G_1$ onto $G_2$ so that for each vertex $v\in V(G_1)$, the vertex $\varphi(v)$ is labelled iff $v$ is, and then $v$ and $\varphi(v)$ have the same label.
-For $G$ with some of its vertices labelled using the labels from a finite set $\mathcal{L}$, the \emph{$q$-type} of $G$ is the set of all non-homeomorphic irreducible plane multigraphs labelled from $\mathcal{L}$ and with at most $q$ unlabelled vertices, and whose subdivisions are homeomorphic to subgraphs of $G$.
-Note that for every finite set of labels $L$ and every integer~$n$, there exist only finitely many irreducible non-homeomorphic plane multigraphs that are labelled with labels from $L$ and have at most $q$ unlabelled vertices.

-The definition of a $q$-type is going to be applied to graphs induced by subpaths of a path decomposition above (Lemma~\ref{lemma-link}).